Food is vital to our mission of ending hunger. Help us acquire food by giving to a local food drive or holding one yourself.

 Food and Fund Drives are a great way to get your company, organization, or group involved in the fight against hunger throughout northern Nevada and northeast California.
 Learn more about hosting your own Food or Fund Drive today.

 Share your harvest with families and individuals struggling to put enough food on the table with produce from your own garden.
 When planning your garden in the spring, consider dedicating a row, or even an entire bed, to your neighbors in need.
 As you harvest your garden, you can also donate any excess produce that may otherwise go to waste.
-Many of our partner agencies happily accept donations of garden fresh produce.
+Many of our partner agencies accept produce donations throughout the season.

 Are you a food retailer, manufacturer, or farmer who is interested in making a donation?
 Please contact our Director of Food Procurement, Vinnie Oakes.